 Bogged and abandoned on the bank of a river near Buin.

 This tank remained 'in situ' where it was abandoned at a river bank in a nearly intact condition.
 Discovered by Patrol Officer Graham Dent during the early 1970s.
-Later, during 1974-1975 this tank was salvage by Ray 'Kiwi' Blanchfield and setup as a memorial at Tank Corner Memorial near Konga.
+Later, during 1974-1975 this tank was salvage by Ray 'Kiwi' Blanchfield and setup as a memorial at Tank Corner Memorial near Tonu and Konga.

 Roger Porteous, formally of Bougainville